noderod/DARLMID/server/licenses/README.md

 The [jQuery](https://openjsf.org/) JS library was used in multiple parts of the project.
 It was obtained through an MIT license.
 A copy of its MIT licensed can be obtained [here](https://github.com/jquery/jquery/blob/main/LICENSE.txt).
 A copy of this license is also provided within this repository [here](./jQuery_MIT.txt).

+The [Two.js](https://two.js.org/) JS library was used in multiple parts of the project.
+It was obtained through an MIT license.
+A copy of its MIT licensed can be obtained [here](https://github.com/jonobr1/two.js/blob/dev/LICENSE).
+A copy of this license is also provided within this repository [here](./jQuery_MIT.txt).

 ### Images